The 10 Best Campsites in Iceland

 This campsite also has its own restaurant, with a swimming pool as well.
 There are also small kitchens inside some small buildings for those who prefer to do their own cooking.
 It’s also a great campsite to choose from when you’re planning on going whale watching in Húsavík, which is just a 20-minute drive up the road.

 7. Rauðisandur Campsite

-Rauðisandur is one of the coolest locations to visit in Iceland’s Westfjords.
+Rauðisandur is one of the Top 10 Things to See and Do in the Westfjords.
 This sweep of sand glows orange and red in the right lighting conditions, and if you catch it on a rare sunny day, you might feel as if you’re in Spain and not Iceland.
 There are often seals on the shore, and you could even see whales splashing in the ocean.